jsadler98/WDI_PROJECT_2/README.md

 ## Conclusion

 This was a great project as it helped me learn a lot about myself and highlighted the personal skils I need to work on such as time managment and planning but I also need to work on my coding especially styling.

+## Currently

+This will forever be developed as I want to turn it into a full scale project for me and a few friends to work on.